 There are four required materials for J202:

-- The Associated Press Stylebook and Libel Manual (2016 edition is best, but the 2015 version will work, Basic Books)
+- The Associated Press Stylebook and Libel Manual (2017 edition is best, but the 2016 version will work)

 - The Media Handbook, by Katy Culver, Megan Duncan, Stacy Forster and Mike Wagner

-- New York Times digital subscription (see nytimes.com/college31 for deal)
+- New York Times digital subscription (see nytimes.com/college36 for deal)

-- Minimum 4GB flash drive for labs (get the most storage you can afford)
+- Flash drive or external hard disk (minimum 4GB, but get the most storage you can afford)